mritchielab/long_read_tools/lrdb_contribution.md

 #If happy, push to fork and then request merge with the upstream official mritchielab repo.
 git add *
 #change commit message to what i've actually added/updated for tracking purposes
-git commit -m "database build updated" git push
+git commit -m "Fixed bug in DOI links not showing if 2 or more publications.
+Added/made changes to IsoQuant, MitoHifi, GFAse, Nanomonsv, SemiBin2, HQAlign." git push